|THERE IS A FUTURE|

 |by David Eide||.|

 There is a future.
 There is faith in a future.
 It will exist.
 The question is how and why and what pressure does the belief put on the imaginative thought of such a thing.
-That is a responsibility but I am inclined to believe that it is the action of the moment, the act of the present, the thousand and one details and activities that present the foundation for such a thought.
+That is a responsibility for a sentient human being but I am inclined to believe that it is the action of the moment, the act of the present, the thousand and one details and activities that present the foundation for such a thought.
 This is why all those "simple" attributes are so important.
 We keep, however, the "big thought" in mind.
 For instance:

 The "external" informs the internal just as much as the other way around.
 In the last several generations we see that when the internal has been "weak" it adapts to the external.
 It is intimidated by the external circumstances and the adaptability of other "weak internal selves" who, in their turn, create the atmosphere of adaptability.
 Just as in religious periods of time, when the internal was built up and protected by dogma and belief, the budding external creations of science and technology were scorned and shunned.

 We are in an age now when the internal is weak and pulled apart by a hundred forces.
 It is devastated by its impotence in the world; crushed and humiliated by a world that leers and taunts its eternal questions.
 There has been healthy reaction to this in the past twenty years.
 Youth has the instinct that favors the purely human.
 Then again it also has a shadow that would hide in the great powers of the world without understanding them.